Angle Icon

 An AI scribe (or digital scribe) listens to your patient interactions in real-time and converts the entire conversation into well-formatted notes as soon as the session ends.

-These virtual scribes use advanced natural language processing to:
+These AI-powered virtual scribes use advanced machine learning to:

 • Convert speech to text (speech recognition and translation) with accurate medical terminology